bsod2528/cpu/README.md

 1. Frontend deals with the synthesizable code written in verilog, the rtl and the corresponding testbenches, which are licensed under `GPLv3`.
 2. Backend (will start soon) deals with the actual physical design of the cpu, which will be licensed under the `CERN-OHL-S`.
 3. Toolchain deals with the software side of the project, the `assembler/` and `compiler/` which makes programming on the CPU, which also come under `GPLv3`.

-# ROADMAP
-# EXAMPLES FOR VRSCRIPT AND VRASM